HenryTsui1/CISC327/docs/pull_request_template.md

 Please include a summary of the change and which portion of work was completed.
 Fixes # (issue)

-# Which section did you test?
+# Which section did you work on?

 - [ ] R1
 - [ ] R2